The Oklahoman: Headquarters

-The Oklahoma Publishing Company (OPUBCO) which owned The Oklahoma until 2018, was headquartered at NW 4 and Broadway in downtown Oklahoma City until 1991, when it moved to a 12-story tower at Broadway Extension and Britton Road in the northern part of the city.
+The Oklahoma Publishing Company (OPUBCO) which owned The Oklahoman until 2018, was headquartered at N.W.
+4th Street and Broadway in downtown Oklahoma City until 1991, when it moved to a 12-story tower at Broadway Extension and Britton Road in the northern part of the city.
 That building was sold to American Fidelity Assurance in 2012.
 Office space was then leased back to OPUBCO until plans were finalized for the company to move its headquarters.

-After a 23-year absence, The Oklahoman staff (and most OPUBCO employees) moved to the office’s current location in downtown Oklahoma City in early 2015.
-In 2016, printing and production at the facility on Broadway Extension and Britton Road was shifted to The Tulsa World and the Oklahoman facility closed.
+After a 23-year absence from downtown Oklahoma City, The Oklahoman staff (and most OPUBCO employees) moved to the office's current location in early 2015.
+In 2016, printing and production at the facility at Broadway Extension and Britton Road was shifted to The Tulsa World and the Oklahoman facility closed.
 As part of the closure, 130 employees were laid off, and pre-production and layout services were sourced to the GateHouse Media-owned Center for News and Design in Austin, Texas.
 The former production plant at Broadway Extension and Britton Road was razed by the site's new owner, American Fidelity Assurance, and as of 2021, new construction and development was taking place in the area.